MertTamerr/pythonQuizEg/README.md

 # quizex
 A Short Quiz Example on Python
+Created with the leads of the Sadik Turan.